Back to Blog

 If Big Data is the dinosaur, Context Lake is the mammal.
 Like humans, dolphins, and bats, a Context Lake can:

-• Ingest massive flows of on-chain, off-chain, and exchange data continuously.
+• Ingest massive flows of on-chain, off-chain, and exchange data continuously, leveraging cloud-based infrastructure for scalable, secure, and efficient data processing.

 • Filter out what is noise and pass on what is needed.